Taxation in Germany: VAT refund for travelers

+An important thing to mention is that one's nationality is irrelevant, only the place of residence is decisive.
+For example, a Swiss citizen who lives in Germany cannot shop here tax-free.

 Motor vehicle tax

 A tax is imposed on the owners of motor vehicles.
 It is levied depending on the type of vehicle (car, motorcycle, commercial truck, trailer, motorhome, etc.).
 The tax is due annually after the registration of the vehicle.

 With cars, the tax is different for gasoline and diesel engines.
 Diesel powered cars are taxed higher.
 The tax amount also depends on the emissions class (Euro 1 – Euro 6), whether a diesel car has a soot particle filter, and the initial date of vehicle registration.

 Purely electric vehicles are exempt from taxes for at least five years after initial registration.

+Tax allowances and tax credits

+Standard reliefs and work-related expenses:

+Standard marital status reliefs, the tax obligation of spouses is determined using a division method.